wenchonghekk/academic/content/publication/conference-paper/index.md

 publication: In *NeurIPS 2023 Conference*
 publication_short: In *NeurIPS23*

 abstract: Transformers are widely used deep learning architectures.
 Existing transformers are mostly designed for sequences (texts or time series), images or videos, and graphs.
 This paper proposes a novel transformer model for massive (up to a million) point samples in continuous space.
 Such data are ubiquitous in environment sciences (e.g., sensor observations), numerical simulations (e.g., particle-laden flow, astrophysics), and location-based services (e.g., POIs and trajectories).
 However, designing a transformer for massive spatial points is non-trivial due to several challenges, including implicit long-range and multi-scale dependency on irregular points in continuous space, a non-uniform point distribution, the potential high computational costs of calculating all-pair attention across massive points, and the risks of over-confident predictions due to varying point density.
 To address these challenges, we propose a new hierarchical spatial transformer model, which includes multi-resolution representation learning within a quad-tree hierarchy and efficient spatial attention via coarse approximation.
 We also design an uncertainty quantification branch to estimate prediction confidence related to input feature noise and point sparsity.
 We provide a theoretical analysis of computational time complexity and memory costs.
 Extensive experiments on both real-world and synthetic datasets show that our method outperforms multiple baselines in prediction accuracy and our model can scale up to one million points on one NVIDIA A100 GPU.
-The code is available at 'https://github.com/spatialdatasciencegroup/HST'.

 # Summary.
 An optional shortened abstract.